 Buyer Persona - a fictional representation of the people who are involved in a decision to buy a product or service.
 The Buyer Persona is developed from factual information about people through interviews and observation.

 Buyers Journey - the steps buyers take to purchase a product or service.
 It is much more detailed than a sales process and more expressive of what buyers actually do.
 Also referred to as the Buying Process.

 Campaign - a series of connected activities designed to bring about an accelerated result.

 Competitive Landscape - a summary of all potential competitors (rivals) that can solve a similar set of customer problems.
 Used to identify threats and market entry points, develop value propositions, and position a product offering.

-Customer Archetype - another term used for User Persona and Buyer Persona
+Customer Profile - another term used for User Persona and Buyer Persona

 Demo Dolly - a lighthearted term used to describe someone who routinely conducts a demonstration of a product.

 GA - General Availability.
 A term that denotes a product can be sold and revenue can be recognized.
 Used widely in the software industry.

 GM (Golden Master) - borrowed from the days of burning a software release onto a DVD.
 It's the final version that is released to manufacturing (RTM).

 Go-To-Market - an umbrella term used to describe the set of activities involved in bringing a new product or new version of a product to market.
 Some organizations use Go-To-Market and Launch interchangeably.